Hoeijmakers/tayph/docs/getting_started.rst

 However in 2020, ESO moved to integrate Molecfit into its data reduction environment, deprecating the standalone execution of Molecfit that is needed for use with non-ESO data, and that Tayph uses.
 As of 2021, previous standalone versions are still hosted `on ESO's FTP server <ftp://ftp.eso.org/pub/dfs/pipelines/skytools/molecfit/>`_, but these may be removed in the future.
-We have therefore host a copy of Molecfit version 1.5.9 along with the demo data.
+We have therefore hosted a copy of Molecfit version 1.5.9 along with the demo data.
 Importantly, version 1.5.9 is not pyhon 3.0 compatible and it contains an error in the line-list of water, and so we have updated the relevant files in our repackaged version.